Common gamma chain: Gene

 Cytokine receptor common subunit gamma also known as interleukin-2 receptor subunit gamma or IL-2RG is a protein that in humans is encoded by the IL2RG gene.
 The human IL2RG gene is located on the long (q) arm of the X chromosome at position 13.1, from base pair 70,110,279 to base pair 70,114,423.

 Structure

 The γc chain is an integral membrane protein that contains extracellular, transmembrane, and intracellular domains.

 Function

 Lymphocytes expressing the common gamma chain can form functional receptors for these cytokine proteins, which transmit signals from one cell to another and direct programs of cellular differentiation.

 Ligands

 The γc chain partners with other ligand-specific receptors to direct lymphocytes to respond to cytokines including IL-2, IL-4, IL-7, IL-9, IL-15 and IL-21.

-Signalling
+Signaling

 IL2RG has been shown to interact with Janus kinase 3.

+IL2RG plays a critical role in lymphocyte signal transduction in response to IL-4, IL-7, IL-9, IL-21, IL-15, and IL-2.
+Once either IL4-Rα, IL-7Rα, IL-9Rα, IL-21Rα, IL-2R or IL-15R has bound to their respective ligands, IL2RG is quickly recruited and forms a heterodimer with the cytoplasmic tail of the opposing receptor.
+After the heterodimer has formed, IL2RG then activates JAK3, and the opposing receptor activates JAK1.
+JAK1 and JAK3 then phosphorylate both IL2RG and the opposing receptor's cytoplasmic tail.
+This phosphorylation allows for IL-2RG and its opposing receptor to recruit a STAT protein.
+JAK3 and JAK1 subsequently phosphorylate the recruited STAT, allowing the STAT to form a dimer or tetramer with other phosphorylated STAT proteins.
+Finally, these dimer or STATs translocate to the nucleus, bind STAT motifs within the nuclear DNA, and induce transcription within specific genes.